kyverno/website/content/en/docs/Writing policies/mutate.md

       add-sec-rule.add-sec.kyverno.io: added /spec/template/spec/containers/0/securityContext
 ```

-To troubleshoot the policy application failure, you can inspect `UpdateRequest` Custom Resource  to get details.
-Successful `UpdateRequests` are automatically cleaned up by Kyverno.
+To troubleshoot policy application failure, inspect the `UpdateRequest` Custom Resource to get details.
+Successful `UpdateRequests` may be automatically cleaned up by Kyverno.

-For example, if the corresponding permission is not granted to Kyverno, you should see this error in the `updaterequest.status`:
+For example, if the corresponding permission is not granted to Kyverno, you should see a value of `Failed` in the `updaterequest.status` field:

 ```
 $ kubectl get ur -n kyverno